19hours/sg-statutes/Acts/Business Trusts Act.md

 (8) The Authority may make regulations to give effect to this section, including making provision as to the manner in which it is to be ascertained whether a unitholder of a listed registered business trust wishes to receive copies of the documents referred to in section 78(1) or does not wish to receive the summary financial statement under this section.

-(9) In this section, “listed registered business trust” means a registered business trust that has been admitted to the official list of a securities exchange in Singapore and has not been removed from that list.
+(9) In this section, “listed registered business trust” means a registered business trust that has been admitted to the official list of an approved exchange in Singapore and has not been removed from that list.

+[Act 4 of 2017 wef 08/10/2018]

 [Companies 1994 Ed., s.
 203A]